PFAS in food packaging

 As of Feb.
 1, 2023:

-Food packaging manufacturers, distributors, and retailers may not manufacture, sell, or distribute wraps, plates, food boats, or pizza boxes with PFAS chemicals intentionally added.
+Food packaging manufacturers, distributors, and retailers may not manufacture, sell, or distribute:

 As of May 1, 2024:

-Food packaging manufacturers, distributors, and retailers may not manufacture, sell, or distribute bags, sleeves, bowls, flat serviceware, open-top containers, or closed containers with PFAS chemicals intentionally added.
+Food packaging manufacturers, distributors, and retailers may not manufacture, sell, or distribute:

-Certificate of compliance required for food packaging manufacturers
+Certificates of compliance are required for food packaging manufacturers

-Manufacturers that produce any of the restricted food packaging must fill out a certificate of compliance.
+Manufacturers that produce any of the restricted food packaging must have a certificate of compliance (RCW 70A.222.040) on file.
 Keep the certificate as long as the packaging is in use, and for three years after its last sale or distribution.
-This certificate must be provided if requested.
+Certificates must be provided if requested.

 Frequently asked questions